jgrayson-apl/CommercialRealEstate/README.md

-# CommercialRealEstate
+# Commercial Real Estate
-## AcGIS Platform GeoEnrcihment - Commercial Real Estate
+## Using ArcGIS Platform GeoEnrichment Service for Commercial Real Estate Site Selection

-This demo application uses the GeoEnrichment Service from ArcGIS Platform.
+> This demo application uses the [GeoEnrichment Service](https://developers.arcgis.com/documentation/mapping-apis-and-services/demographics/services/geoenrichment-service/) from [ArcGIS Platform](https://developers.arcgis.com/documentation/mapping-apis-and-services/arcgis-platform/).

 GeoEnrichment is the process of enhancing existing data with additional location-based information about the people and places in a specific area.
 The additional information can drive better understanding, analysis, and decision making.
 For example, you can submit a point or polygon to the